-We got out of our tents at 6:30 this morning, trying to get an early jump on the day.
-I fired up my Jetboil and we made ourselves oatmeal and hot chocolate for breakfast.
-Continuing to refine how we pack-up camp, we’ve found it takes us a full two hours to get ready for the day–in nearly ideal conditions.
+We got out of our tents at 6:30 this morning.
+I fired-up my Jetboil and made oatmeal and hot chocolate for breakfast.
+Continuing to refine how we pack-up camp, we’ve found it currently takes us a full two hours to get ready for the day–in nearly ideal conditions.
 That’s including breakfast.
 Rain and other factors add time.

-The folks that run the KOA in Thompson, OH are fantastic.
+The folks that run the KOA in Thompson, OH are wonderful people.
 We had a great time while we were here–and the weather was in our favor, allowing us to setup more efficiently, dry out soggy gear, and be more comfortable sleeping.